It's too easy to trick your Echo into spying on you

 As we reported, the attack was as scary as it was surreal because it was effective on "Siri, Google Assistant, Samsung S Voice and Alexa, on devices like smartphones, iPads, MacBooks, Amazon Echo and even an Audi Q3 — 16 devices and seven systems in total."
 The researchers even claimed they'd used it to successfully change the navigation on an Audi Q3.

-DolphinAttack is still a concern, though it's only effective within six feet of the target.
-The Zheijiang researchers said it could be mitigated if device makers did one of two things: change their microphones to refuse or ignore signals above 20 Khz, or to nix all audio commands at inaudible frequencies.
+DolphinAttack is still a concern, though it's effective only within 6 feet of the target.
+The Zheijiang researchers said it could be mitigated if device makers did one of two things: change their microphones to refuse or ignore signals above 20 kHz, or nix all audio commands at inaudible frequencies.

 Could this be what happened with Danielle and her family?
 We may never find out.
 If there was a show called Unsolved Tech Mysteries, this would be a spooky episode.